BlaqueDevs/se-assignment-day-5-technical-writing-and-review-MURACHIAJIMMY/README.md

 Instead of: "Deactivate the feature"
 Use: "Turn off the feature"
 Why it works: "Turn off" is very basic and easy to understand.

 2. Objects and Concepts:

-Instead of: "The interface"
+Instead of "The interface"
 Use: "The screen" or "The menu"
 Why it works: "Interface" can be vague, while "screen" or "menu" are more specific and concrete.
-Instead of: "The repository"
+Instead of "The repository"
 Use: "The storage" or "The library"
 Why it works: "Repository" is a technical term often used in software development, while "storage" or "library" are more general and familiar.
 Instead of: "The parameter"
 Use: "The setting" or "The value"
 Why it works: "Parameter" is a technical term used in programming and other fields, while "setting" or "value" are more general.
-Instead of: "The algorithm"
+Instead of "The algorithm"
 Use: "The method" or "The steps"
 Why it works: "Algorithm" can be intimidating, while "method" or "steps" are more approachable.
-Instead of: “The data point”
+Instead of “The data point”
 Use: “The piece of information” or “The result”
 Why it works: “Data point” is a term used in data analysis, and using a more descriptive phrase is more easily understood.

 3. Abstract Ideas:

 Instead of: "Optimize performance"
-Use: "Make it work better" or "Make it faster"
+Use: "Make it work better" or "Make it faster."
 Why it works: "Optimize" is a technical term often used in computer science and engineering, while "work better" or "faster" are more general and easily understood.
 Instead of: "Facilitate communication"
-Use: "Help people talk to each other"
+Use: "Help people talk to each other."
 Why it works: "Facilitate" is a formal term, while "help people talk" is more direct and conversational.
 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
 1. Real-World Application: